Gastroscopy

 We move fast.
 If you get in touch, we can offer a consultation to assess your case the next day.

-We also offer a rapid route through to surgery, so you can be seen, cared for and recover in the fastest time possible.
+We also offer a rapid route through to surgery, so you can be seen, cared for, and recover in the fastest time possible.

 What is the recovery period?

-A gastroscopy is usually performed without local or general anaesthetic.
 It can feel uncomfortable, but the procedure only takes a few minutes and most people can go home straight after the examination.
 You may have a slightly sore throat when the anaesthetic spray wears off.
 This can last a day or two.

 Clear self-pay options